Kitsap County Personal Injury Attorneys

 What is the Statute of Limitations on Personal Injury Claims?

-In Washington state, the statute of limitations on personal injury cases is 3 years.
-This means you have 3 years from the date of your injury to file your claim in court.
-This is why you should contact an exoereinced personal injury attorney from Glisson & Morris right away to get started on your case.
+In Washington state, the statute of limitations on personal injury cases is three years.
+This means you have three years from the date of your injury to file your claim in court.
+This is why you should contact an experienced personal injury attorney in Port Orchard at Glisson & Morris right away to get started on your case.

 What Happens in a Personal Injury Case?